 Leukemia is a type of cancer that starts in the blood or blood-forming tissues.
 There are many different types of leukemia, and treatment is different for each one.
 Chronic leukemias are slower growing than acute leukemias, but can be just as life-threatening.

-Chronic myelogenous leukemia is commonly referred to as CML.
-Other names for this type of cancer include chronic myeloid leukemia, chronic myelocytic leukemia, and chronic granulocytic leukemia.
+Chronic myelogenous leukemia (CML) is also called chronic myeloid leukemia, chronic myelocytic leukemia, and chronic granulocytic leukemia.

 This is a cancer of the white blood cells.
 In CML, blast cells, or immature white blood cells, form and multiply uncontrollably, they crowd out all the other types of necessary blood cells.

 The symptoms of CML can also be symptoms of a variety of other conditions, which can make them easy to be ignored or dismissed.
 They include:

 - sense of “fullness” or bloating in the stomach

 - feeling full after eating, even if only a small amount

 Symptoms alone will not be enough to diagnose CML because they’re common in several types of cancers, as well as other more common conditions.

 Your doctor will need to conduct a physical exam and laboratory tests to confirm a diagnosis.
 CML can affect your body in other ways, too, especially if you undergo chemotherapy treatment.

 CML is caused by a genetic mutation.
 Doctors do not know what causes the initial mutation.
 But they do know the genetic mutation that leads to CML is not passed on by parents.